jacobian/djangobook.com/chapter08.rst

 Because database-driven Web sites have several common patterns, Django comes with a set of "generic views" that use this exact technique to save you time.
-We cover Django's built-in generic views in the next chapter.
+We cover Django's built-in generic views in Chapter 11.

 Giving a View Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~